webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - one way function output that changes if file/data is modified. integrity check. cannot be decrypted.
 - **Homomorphic encryption**
   - The process of processing data in the cloud while it’s encrypted (without having to decrypt), never exposing it temporarily other than authorized users.
-- **Honeypot**
-  - tool used to detect, identify, isolate, and analyze attacks by distracting attackers (usually a dummy machine with useless data)
 - **IaaS**
   - Cloud customer has the most responsibility and authority.
   - Cloud provider is only liable for the underlying hardware.